Google Voice marked a milestone in business phone service when it launched over a decade ago. But times have changed.

 It stands out for its ease of use, quick setup, and budget-friendly VoIP calling tailored to small teams.

-Compared to Google Voice, Grasshopper is more optimized for professional use cases with additional capabilities like vanity, local numbers, toll-free numbers, call management features, auto attendants, and more robust administrative controls.
+Compared to Google Voice, Grasshopper is more optimized for professional use cases with additional capabilities like vanity, local numbers, toll-free numbers, virtual phone numbers, call management features, auto attendants, and more robust administrative controls.

 While Google Voice offers the basics, Grasshopper better supports customized business phone solutions.